Skip to content

 I started to tear up right at that intersection on the side of the road.

-Now I have no idea if that question is as big an unlock for others as it was for me.
+I have no idea if that question is as powerful a key for others as it was for me.
 But for me, it was transformative.

 I realized what was missing most in my childhood was real connection.
 Although I had loving parents and good childhood friends, I spent much of my childhood feeling lonely.
 I longed for deeper human connection and often wondered if I was alone in my desire.

 At that stoplight, I experienced the clarity I had desired for many years.
-The purpose of my life is to help others feel less alone.
+My purpose in life is to help others feel less alone.

 In my life, I am now clear that the purpose of relationships for me is real connection.
 Experiences and adventure are lovely.
 But I am really in it for the connection.